DonelH/Project-CS-Public-Pythonistic/readme.txt

 have added functions to the buttons while adding more buttons.
 Namely, we added a Developers button and a quit button.
 All three buttons have on click actions.
 More color was added to the trees displaying the COVID-19 information and the ability to change the map between Mexico, USA, and Canada was added.
 The User Guide has been updated for our project and contains an actual step by step process on using the application.
+The User Guide has been connected to the Tutorial button and should pop up as a pdf now.
 Furthermore, libraries necessary for install have been added.

 -------------------------------------------------------------------------------------------------------------------